connext/vector/modules/contracts/README.md

 #### Other
 - [ ] Do we want to downgrade to 0.6?
 Possibly not -- TODO/open an issue
 - [ ] Change encoding of `Balance` offchain to be fixed size arrays
-- [ ] Remove transfer encodings from CoreTransferState offchain and onchain
+- [ ] Remove transfer encodings from CoreTransferState offchain

 #### Later
 - [ ] Solidify asset handling: deal with non-standard-conforming tokens, reverts, reentrancy, etc.